Doan Thi Diem Thuyen and the poetry collection "Lullaby for drunkenness, lullaby for love, borrowing each other"

-The poetry collection "Ru say vay tinh, ru tinh vay nhau" is a collection of 64 love poems in six-eight meter by Doan Thi Diem Thuyen dedicated to men and women, with everything related to their relationships such as: love, sex, from youth to maturity or old age.
+The poetry collection "Ru say vay tinh, ru tinh vay nhau" is a collection of 64 love poems in six-eight meter by Doan Thi Diem Thuyen dedicated to men and women, with everything related to their relationships such as: love, sex, from youth to adulthood or old age.

-Lullaby and Borrowing in a Woman's Way
+Lullaby and Lullaby in a Woman's Way

 For example, Lend me a shoulder, Lend me your liver, Lend me this arm, Lend me your wisdom tooth ...